 Diehl MC, Lee JC, Sardesai NY, Bagarazzi ML, et al. Hum Vaccin Immunother.
 2013.

-Cancer Antigens and Immuno-oncology Combinations Targeted by the GENEOS Platform:
+Cancer Antigens and Immuno-oncology Combinations Targeted by Geneos technology:

 Synergy of immune checkpoint blockade with a novel synthetic consensus DNA vaccine targeting TERT.